 Click the Visualizations tab to visualize the data in charts.
 Uncover patterns, trends, and correlations within your data.

-Optional: In the Information panel Details tab, click the edit icon to change the name of the target data set and enter a description for it.
+In the DATA REFINERY FLOW OUTPUT pane, click Edit ouput to edit the target data set’s name description or location.
+Select whether the first line of the output file contains the column headers.
 You can save the target data set to the project, to a connection, or to a connected data asset.
 If you save it to the project, you can save it as a new data asset (default) or you can replace an existing data asset.
 Edit the location to save the target data set to a connection or to replace an existing data asset or an existing connected data asset.
 Alternatively, if the location is set to

 Data assets, you can edit the name in the Data set name field to specify a data asset as the target.